rupor-github/fb2converter/README.md

 ### Examples:

-In order to convert all fb2 files in `c:\books\to-read` directory and get results in `d:\out` directory without keeping original subdirectory structure sending mobi files to Kindle via e-mail in process execute `fb2c.exe convert --nodirs --stk --to mobi c:\books\to-read`
+In order to convert all fb2 files in `c:\books\to-read` directory and get results in `d:\out` directory without keeping original subdirectory structure sending mobi files to Kindle via e-mail in process execute

+   `fb2c.exe convert --nodirs --stk --to mobi c:\books\to-read d:\out`

-If you want resulting mobi files to be located alongside with original files, do something like `fb2c.exe convert --to mobi c:\books\to-read c:\books\to-read`
+If you want resulting mobi files to be located alongside with original files, do something like

+   `fb2c.exe convert --to mobi c:\books\to-read c:\books\to-read`

 ### MyHomeLib support: